Congratulations! Passing the GED® test and getting your certification can open a future filled with new opportunities!

 Please read carefully all the information below.

 You can do this!
-We have broken our graduation records every year and we know how to help you.
+We have almost 300 graduates and know how to help.
 Enroll, get your GED, and enjoy the benefits of education!

-We offer preparation classes for GED® in both English and Spanish.
+We offer preparation classes for GED® online or on campus, in both English and Spanish.
 The State of Georgia currently allows individuals to present the GED® subject tests in Spanish or English.
 The tests for all four subjects must be presented in the same language.
 Bilingual students should take classes and present their GED® exam in their strongest language.

 The GED consists of 4 subject tests: Language Arts, Social Studies, Math, and Science.
 Each test can be presented separately.

 Talented volunteer teachers will help you prepare for each GED® subject.
 They offer their time, talent and effort to help you succeed.
 Once you pass the GED Ready® test after a class (a practice test which assess your likeliness to pass the exam), we recommend you schedule your GED® exam right away.
 Your teachers will guide you on when is the best time.
 Click here to learn more about the GED® test.